-Is USCIRF unwittingly promoting discord between Hindus & Buddhist?
+Is USCIRF promoting discord between Hindus & Buddhist?

 In 1998, The United States Congress passed International Religious Freedom Act (IRFA) and created The United States Commission on International Religious Freedom (USCIRF).

 USCIRF 2014 annual report published in April 2014 concludes that “In the past year, reports of incidents of communal and religiously-motivated violence against religious minorities in India increased…..…..India has struggled to protect minority communities or provide justice when crimes occurs…..due to religious bias by government officials.”

 Every year, USCIRF comes to similar decision, and publishes similar conclusion, regardless of what happened during the year.